Poetry Worksheet - GCSE - Intermediate

 1. Identify two examples of imagery in the poem.

-2. Explain the effect of the imagery on the reader.
+3. What is the effect of the rhyme scheme on the poem's mood?

 Compare the themes and techniques used in the two poems provided.
-Focus on how each poet addresses similar themes and the methods they use to convey their messages.
+Write a comparative analysis, focusing on similarities and differences in their approach to the theme of nature.

 Contextual Understanding